This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 Added as member on HackMD [optional]

-master: Always tested and ready to become a new version.
+main: Always tested and ready to become a new version.
 Don’t push directly to this branch.
 Make a new branch and submit a pull request instead.

 devfolder.
 Pages for each release are in their own folders.
 Automatically updated by GitHub Actions so you shouldn’t have to make commits here.